wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** Oh, I don't know anything about all that computer stuff.
 Ken's got a laptop, but he mainly uses it for complaining to the council.

-**Bearass:** _whispering_ Dorothy, I have a compass on my toolbelt, that has a weak magnetic force, but if we could find something to amplify that force, well, we may just stand a chance of making a Wasbinator.
+**Bearass:** Dorothy, I have a compass on my toolbelt, that has a weak magnetic force, but if we could find something to amplify that force, well, we may just stand a chance of making a Wasbinator.

 **Dorothy:** Oh, I think you're talking to the wrong person, it's Ken that usually deals with all this, I tend to look after the gardening and whatnot.
 Wait a minute... did you say amplify?
 Well Ken's got a hearing aid.
 Is that a kind of amplifier?